Metal-Pandas/MetalPandas/README.md

 ## History
 10/7/2019 This project started out as a GUI with no data base attached.

 10/15/2019 The project is linked to a database with tables.
 The project also now has a layout for future screens.

 10/20/2019 The first prototype is complete with full CSS styling, complete with logic to move between pages and a working login method.

 11/09/2019 The beta of our prototype has integrated googlemaps API, a rating system for drivers, additional payment pages and increased
           database functionality.

-12/05/2019 The database has completed almost all of its database functionality.
+12/5/2019 The final beta of our prototype was submitted and shown to the class.
+Overall the program is mostly functional.
 Users can now update their profile, schedule a ride, create favorites, add a payment method and pay for a ride.
 The dark and light theme now work with all the scenes properly.
 User-friendly error messages now pop up whenever a user enters a wrong credential and when a user leaves a field blank.